 As CDs have a rather limited capacity by today's standards, not all graphical desktop environments are installable with only the first CD; for some desktop environments a CD installation requires either network connectivity during the installation to download the remaining files or additional CDs.

 Also, keep in mind: if the installation media you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
 If you need to know on which installation image to find a specific package, visit https://cdimage-search.debian.org/.

-If your machine doesn't support booting from optical media, but you do have a set of CD/DVD, you can use an alternative strategy such as net boot, or manually loading the kernel from the disc to initially boot the system installer.
+If your machine doesn't support booting from optical media, but you do have a set of CD/DVD, you can use an alternative strategy such as hard disk, net boot, or manually loading the kernel from the disc to initially boot the system installer.
 The files you need for booting by another means are also on the disc; the Debian network archive and folder organization on the disc are identical.
 So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your installation media.

 Once the installer is booted, it will be able to obtain all the other files it needs from the disc.

 If you don't have an installation media set, then you will need to download the installer system files and place them on the hard disk or a connected computer so they can be used to boot the installer.